William-King977/eng84_cicd/README.md

 5. A merge build will only trigger if the tests in the CI build pass
 6. After the merge build, the `dev` branch will merge with your `main` branch on GitHub
 7. If the deployment build succeeds, the app will be running on its public IP!
+8. NOTE: the image will only display if you access port 3000

 ## Bonus Step: Running in Vagrant
 1. Run both the app and database using `vagrant up app` and `vagrant up db` respectively on separate terminals